Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 ## Purpose

-This section presents the engineering principles, governing equations, physical limitations, and analytical calculations underlying PiRo (Piezoelectric Robot).
-It focuses on the mathematical feasibility of piezoelectric energy harvesting for underwater robotic propulsion.
+This section presents the governing equations, analytical calculations, and engineering constraints used to evaluate the feasibility of piezoelectric-assisted underwater propulsion.

 ---